RossPaterson/advent-of-code/2021/README.md

 ## [Day 10: Syntax Scoring](https://adventofcode.com/2021/day/10)

-This bracket-watching task was easier than than the last few days, with little scope for different solutions.
+This bracket-watching task was easier than the last few days, with little scope for different solutions.

 ## [Day 11: Dumbo Octopus](https://adventofcode.com/2021/day/11)